-Washington, D.C. — Some members of the anti-abortion Republican majority in the House have seen the writing on the wall and are (rhetorically) trying to distance themselves from the decades-long effort to control our bodies and lives by banning abortion and restricting access to sexual and reproductive health care.
-Throughout the FY24 budget process, anti-abortion members of Congress have tried to force through cuts to critical programs and bills with poison pill policies.
-As the deadline to pass annual funding bills before a government shut down looms, some politicians are coming to terms with the resounding rebuke of their agenda by voters in Tuesday’s election.
-Yet, new House Speaker Mike Johnson is still pushing the majority’s dangerous, partisan funding bills through the House.
+Some members of the anti-abortion rights majority in the House have seen the writing on the wall and are (rhetorically) trying to distance themselves from their decades-long effort to control our bodies and lives by banning abortion and restricting access to sexual and reproductive health care.
+Throughout the FY24 budget process, these members of Congress have tried to force through cuts to critical programs and bills with poison pill policies.
+As the deadline to pass annual funding bills before a government shut down looms, some politicians are coming to terms with the resounding rebuke of their agenda by voters in this year’s November election.
+Yet, House Speaker Mike Johnson is still pushing the majority’s dangerous, partisan funding bills through the House.

 We must be prepared for the lies these politicians will tell to attempt to cover their records.
 They’ve said what they’ve said, and they’ve done what they’ve done — and we have the receipts.

-The truth is, Speaker Johnson is aiming to pass a measure to "defund" Planned Parenthood health centers next week in House Republicans’ Labor HHS government spending bill, taking away this essential health care from the very people they represent.
+The truth is, Speaker Johnson is aiming to pass a measure to "defund" Planned Parenthood health centers in the majority’s Labor HHS government spending bill, taking away this essential health care from the very people they represent.
 It’s just one of the many ways that this outrageous bill would take health care away from their constituents.

 Planned Parenthood health centers served 2.1 million patients in 2021 alone, providing 4.4 million tests and treatments for sexually transmitted infections, nearly 200,000 breast exams, more than 228,000 Pap tests, and birth control to nearly 1.6 million people.
 Seventy-six (76%) of Planned Parenthood health centers are located in health professional shortage areas, rural, and medically underserved communities.

-The truth is, House Republicans have a long history of neglecting programs that help children and families, and they are advancing funding bills that slash support for such programs.
-Their Agriculture funding bill would make drastic cuts to WIC, despite the increasing need among pregnant people, new parents, and young children that the program is designed to serve.
+The truth is, anti-abortion rights politicians have a long history of neglecting programs that help children and families, and they are advancing funding bills that slash support for such programs.
+For example, the Republican Agriculture funding bill would make drastic cuts to WIC, despite the increasing need among pregnant people, new parents, and young children that the program is designed to serve.

-The truth is, House Republicans passed a Department of Veterans Affairs (VA) funding bill overturning a rule allowing the VA to provide veterans and their families access to abortion in cases of rape, incest, or pregnancies that threaten the life or health of the pregnant person.
+The truth is, the Republican House majority passed a Department of Veterans Affairs (VA) funding bill overturning a rule allowing the VA to provide veterans and their families access to abortion in cases of rape, incest, or pregnancies that threaten the life or health of the pregnant person.
 They are also using the annual defense policy bill to attack access to abortion and gender-affirming care for service members and their families.
-And in the Senate, Sen. Tommy Tuberville (R-AL) continues holding up military promotions —preventing important military nominations from moving forward unless the Department of Defense overturns critical policies to protect service members’ and their families’ access to reproductive health care, including abortion.
+And in the Senate, Sen. Tommy Tuberville (R-AL) continues holding up military promotions — preventing important military nominations from moving forward unless the Department of Defense overturns critical policies to protect service members’ and their families’ access to reproductive health care, including abortion.